freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 With your help, we can design an interactive coding curriculum, that will help millions of people learn how to code for years to come.

-The content for each challenge, is stored in its own markdown file.
-This markdown file is later coverted, using our tools, to webpages that you can interact with.
+The content for each challenge is stored in its own markdown file.
+This markdown file is later converted to HTML using our tools to create interactive web pages.
 You can find all of freeCodeCamp.org's curricular content in the [`/curriculum`](/curriculum) directory.

 There are two ways you can work on these challenges: